 Individualized plan of study designed through agreement between the instructor and student, and approved by the program director.
 Such plans may include designated readings, viewing of videotaped learning resources, individual meetings for discussion with the instructor, research, and writing, as well as other types of assignments.
 The instructor determines in advance the requirements and criteria by which a grade is assigned and the number of credit hours to be awarded.
 Students are limited to one independent study course per degree program.
 (Pre-PhD concentration only; Prerequisite: consent of faculty advisor and program director)

-PHT 533 Flourishing in Relationships (Marriage and Family Studies Elective)
+PHT 543 Catholic-Christian Marriage and Human Sexuality (Marriage and Family Studies Elective)